 International Red Cross Visit

-One of the most infamous events in Terezín’s history was the visit from the International Red Cross (IRC) to the camp on June 23, 1944.
+One of the most infamous events in Terezín’s history was the to the camp on June 23, 1944.
 This visit was preceded by one of many examples of forced labor during the Holocaust.
 Nazis ordered a “beautification process,” where the ghetto was to be cleaned up by prisoners and made to look like a charming country town.
 The idea for the IRC visit had its roots in late 1943, when the King of Denmark put pressure on the IRC to visit Terezín; Danish Jews were prisoners in the camp and King Christian X was greatly concerned for their well-being.

 The IRC made plans, with Nazi permission, to visit the camp, and the Nazis took this as an opportunity to show the world how “well” the Jews were being treated under their regime.
 During this temporary measure, buildings were freshly painted, sidewalks were paved, the main square was now opened to the Jews, and it included a coffeehouse and a music pavilion where Terezín’s jazz musicians, called the Ghetto Swingers, would play.
 A playground for the children was also added.
 In addition to all of this, however, another consequence of the beautification process was the deportation of anyone who looked unhealthy, so that the IRC would only see vibrant looking people on their visit.